BirtasAdrian/Manual-Testing-Project-IT-Factory/README.md

 *   All bugs that have been resolved have undergone re-testing and have been approved by the QA team, ensuring their proper resolution.
 *   The project has met its established deadline, ensuring timely completion.
 *   No significant risks remain unaddressed or unmitigated, reducing potential impacts on the project.
-*   As part of the testing process, exploratory regression testing needs to be carried out specifically on the Manager section, including all modules.
+*   As part of the testing process, exploratory regression testing needs to be carried out specifically on the Manager section, including New Customer, Edit Customer, Delete Customer, New Account, Edit Account, Delete Account modules.

 #### 1.1.4 Test scope